DETAILED ACTION

 Regarding claim 5, the Richardson/Ellingboe/Matthieu combination discloses the system of claim 1.
 The combination further teaches wherein the connector includes a conduit partition that separates the fluid delivery conduit and fluid return conduit (the conduit partition is the block in the middle between the two conduits as seen in Ellingboe Fig. 8a).

 Regarding claim 6, the Richardson/Ellingboe/Mathieu combination discloses the system of claim 1 and described above.
-The combination also teaches the male connector includes a top compression strip (top compression strip of Ellingboe highlighted below) connected to a top latch (latch portion of top compression strip of Ellingboe highlighted below) and a bottom compression strip (bottom compression strip of Ellingboe highlighted below) connected to a bottom latch (latch portion of bottom compression strip of Ellingboe highlighted below), wherein each of the top latch and bottom latch extends proximally from the connector (they both extend away from the ends of the conduits down the length of the hose).
+Ellingboe also teaches the male connector includes a top compression strip (top compression strip of Ellingboe highlighted below) connected to a top latch (latch portion of top compression strip of Ellingboe highlighted below) and a bottom compression strip (bottom compression strip of Ellingboe highlighted below) connected to a bottom latch (latch portion of bottom compression strip of Ellingboe highlighted below), wherein each of the top latch and bottom latch extends proximally from the connector (they both extend away from the ends of the conduits down the length of the hose), the top latch configured to engage a top groove of an FDL hub and the bottom latch configured to engage a bottom groove of the FDL hub in a connected state of the connector and the FDL hub (the latches are capable of engaging in the groove highlighted in the hub of Ellingboe in Fig. 10 below).

-It would have been obvious to one having ordinary skill in the art at the time the invention was made to reverse the latch and groove components such that the compression strips and latch are on the female connector and the receiving grooves are on the male connector, since it has been held that a mere reversal of the essential working parts of a device involves only routine skill in the art.
+It would have been obvious to one having ordinary skill in the art at the time the invention was made to reverse the latch and groove components such that the compression strips and latch are on the female connector, which is coupled to the fluid delivery and return conduits, and the receiving grooves are on the male connector, which is where the FLD hub is located in the combination, placing the receiving grooves adjacent to male connectors of the combination, since it has been held that a mere reversal of the essential working parts of a device involves only routine skill in the art.
 In re Einstein, 8 USPQ 167.

 PNG